 If your spouse is cooperating, and you’re able to retain a level of civility, it might be easier to reach a settlement out of court.
 Some spouses have difficulty controlling their emotions.
 Some will purposefully drag out the court proceedings.
 They do this for a number of reasons, one of them could be to try to increase the cost of the divorce in order to hurt the other spouse.

 Another reason for possible disagreements is agreements about child custody.
 This is one of the most common reasons for divorces to drag on.
+For example, if your spouse is suffering from hangovers perpetually, this can be an issue re: domestic violence and child custody rights.
 If you, and your spouse, can agree on child custody, it’s probably going to be easier to settle out of court.
 The quicker you and your spouse can agree on issues pertaining to children, the easier it is to settle.

 Another reason for disagreement is existing marital agreements.
 If you have a prenup, or postnup, then it may end up settling the issues you have.
 In some cases though, your spouse/or you, may decide to challenge the nuptial agreement.
 This is not common, but if you feel like the agreement was done in bad faith – it may be possible to challenge the agreement and dissolve it.
 In situations like this, it is important to make sure you have legal representation.
 If you don’t have an attorney, it’ll be very difficult to challenge the prenup/postnup.
 If you have a competent NY divorce attorney on your side, it’s easier to challenge the agreement.

 It’s possible to settle a divorce before it goes to court, but it’s important to realize this isn’t typical.
 Spouses have differences, and this can create friction when trying to negotiate settlements.
 We recommend even if you do reach a settlement, – to run it by your divorce lawyer.